 Not only can you find great places for breakfast, Perth is also great for lunch and dinner.
 We were lucky enough that our friends, who lived in Perth for a few months, showed us some great (and cheap!) places to eat in Perth.

 Do you like sushi?
-We do.
-We love it and it’s one of the dishes we missed most while we lived in the outback.
+We love it.
 Luckily, in Perth you can easily find a lot of sushi restaurants.
 One of those is Taka’s Kitchen, and it’s even very cheap too.
-For approximately $30 you can have a big meal for two people.
+For approximately $30 you can have a big meal for two.

 If you like Indian and vegetarian food, we know another cheap, and quite special place to go.
 Annalakshmi, located on the banks of the Swan, is open seven days a week.
 What makes this place special is not only it’s food, but also that you pay as you feel, instead of fixed prices on a menu.
 On their website you can find why: